pasztorpisti/json-cfg/README.rst

 .. image:: https://img.shields.io/github/license/pasztorpisti/json-cfg.svg?style=flat
     :target: https://github.com/pasztorpisti/json-cfg/blob/master/LICENSE.txt
-    :alt: license
+    :alt: license: MIT

-The goal of this library is providing a json config file loader that has the following extras compared to the standard json.loads():
+The goal of this library is providing a json config file loader that has the following extras compared to the standard `json.load()`:

 - A larger subset of javascript (and not some weird/exotic extension to json that would turn json into something that has nothing to do with json/javascript):